romulo-goes/romulo-goes.github.io/class-ee483.md

 <strong>Prerequisites</strong>
 <p style="font-size:16px;">
 Math 250 (Linear Algebra) and Math 220 (Diff.
-Eq.) and at least one course of CMPSC 131 or CMPSC 200 or CMPSC 201 (intro to programming)
+Eq.) and at least one course of CMPSC 131 or CMPSC 200 or CMPSC 201 (intro to programming).
-Official EE 481 prereq can be overridden as long as the above requirements are met.
+The official EE 481 prerequisite can be overridden as long as the above requirements are met.
 </p>

 <strong>Class Goals</strong>